 A Living Trust that gives full “outright” ownership of the inherited assets to the beneficiaries (which is exactly what most trusts do), needlessly exposes them to the claims of ex-spouses, creditors, lawsuits, the government and estate taxes.

+A Protective Inheritance Trust (PIT), commonly known as an Inheritance Protection Trust or a Beneficiary Protection Trust, keeps assets in the family after you die.
 Instead of the beneficiaries receiving their inheritance directly, why not keep the money in a special protective trust for them which springs out of your Living Trust when you die.
-With recent law changes, this Protective Inheritance Trust (or “PIT”) can be controlled by each beneficiary in a way that virtually gives him or her all of the same rights as outright ownership, without the liability exposures that ownership brings.
+With recent law changes, this Protective Inheritance Trust can be controlled by each beneficiary in a way that virtually gives him or her all of the same rights as outright ownership, without the liability exposures that ownership brings.

 A Protective Inheritance Trust (leaving inheritance in trust) is like leaving the money in a personal vault for each beneficiary.
 Only the beneficiary has the key to open and close the vault at will.